Marcin1990x/electrical-protocols-manager-ui/README.md

 Application is prepared to use locally on computer.
 It runs with embedded Tomcat server and use H2 database to manage data when application is working.

+## Development comments

+It is my first bigger application which is used by my colleagues in real.
+I mainly focused on backend because it is what I want more to do in the future.
+About the backend:
+I did a lot of refactoring because when programming I learned a lot at the same time so application changed its shape many times.
+I tried to write as clean code as I'm able at this moment.
+I know that it is still many work to do to make this code cleaner, more maintainable and scalable.
+There are only few tests written, there is need to cover all the code.
+Now I know and understand that tests should be written in parallel with the code.
+About the frontend:
+It was written by me to just work.
+There is a lot of ugly code to refactor but like I wrote above I'm focusing on the backend site.

 ## Application functionalities
 - creating building structure: building, floors, rooms
 - adding 6 types of different measurements to room: each measurement contains of general